Advanced Research Lab for Multifunctional Lightweight Structures (ARL-MLS)

 Areas of expertise

 The Advanced Research Laboratory for Multifunctional Lightweight Structures (ARL-MLS) specializes in testing, simulation, and optimization of new materials and structural designs in automotive, aerospace, nuclear, and biomedical applications.
 The ARL-MLS facility offers high-level testing and computational resources that focus on vibration and high-cycle fatigue.
-Our equipment includes a range of electrodynamic shakers for low-load to high-load applications, a large piezoelectric shaker that can provide high loading at frequencies in the kilohertz range, fibre-optic strain measurement capabilities, and a variety of transducers and non-contact laser sensors.
-Our facility has successfully carried out testing with industry partners on a wide range of components, including advanced lightweight alloys and composite structures.
-With our current facilities, the ARL-MLS is giving rise to exciting new developments in multifunctional and lightweight design solutions.
+The equipment includes a range of electrodynamic shakers for low-load to high-load applications, a large piezoelectric shaker that can provide high loading at frequencies in the kilohertz range, fibre-optic strain measurement capabilities, and a variety of transducers and non-contact laser sensors.
+The facility has successfully carried out testing with industry partners on a wide range of components, including advanced lightweight alloys and composite structures.
+With the current facilities, the ARL-MLS is giving rise to exciting new developments in multifunctional and lightweight design solutions.

 Research services